llvm/llvm-project/clang/docs/BoundsSafety.rst

 ========

 **NOTE:** This is a design document and the feature is not available for users yet.
-Please find :doc:`BoundsSafetyImplPlans` for more details.
+Please see :doc:`BoundsSafetyImplPlans` for more details.

 ``-fbounds-safety`` is a C extension to enforce bounds safety to prevent out-of-bounds (OOB) memory accesses, which remain a major source of security